Hands on: Samsung Galaxy S10 Lite review

-If the Samsung Galaxy S10 seemed a bit pricey, the phonemaker has an alternative: the Samsung Galaxy S10 Lite, a trimmed version with a few surprising extras that justify releasing another budget flagship.
+If the Samsung Galaxy S10 was a bit pricey for you, the phonemaker has an alternative: the Samsung Galaxy S10 Lite, a trimmed-down version with a few surprising extras that justify releasing another 'affordable flagship'.

-It’s a bit of a strange move given the company released the Samsung Galaxy S10e last year as a lower-priced yet slimmer-featured version.
-But it seems like Samsung is pitching the new Galaxy S10 Lite at a slightly different audience that wants flagship size and speed at an even lower price, and is willing to compromise a bit more to get there.
+It’s a bit of a strange move, given that Samsung released the Samsung Galaxy S10e last year as a lower-priced yet slimmer-featured version of the S10.
+But it looks like Samsung is pitching the Galaxy S10 Lite at a slightly different audience: one which wants flagship size and speed at an even lower price, and is willing to compromise a bit more to get there.

 That compromise is one of timing - the S10 Lite, conceivably, is to pack last year’s specs into an early 2020 phone that might be quickly surpassed when the new Galaxy S11 line comes out.
 Even so, the S10 Lite packs enough flagship goodies to earn the right to be a Galaxy S-series phone.